renolc/obj-get/README.md

 # obj-get
-Safely get nested properties on an object
+Safely get nested properties on an object.
+Compatible with Node 0.10.0+ and browsers as far back as IE9.

 ### Installation